dkundih/vandal/README.md

 Data science, Data manipulation and Machine learning library.
 Use permitted according to the terms of use and conditions set by the attached license.

-**Example of use**

-Visit my Data Library at https://github.com/dkundih/DataLibrary in order to see the demonstration of use in practical examples.

 **Installation**

 ```sh